Chaklader/AmazonSearchVolume/Readme.md

                 return score/originalQuery.length
                 ```

+        ## Assumptions

+            a.
+The score of 100 means that even if we just type the first letter of the keyword, the keyword
+            will be appear in the search box.
+            b.
+Words have uniform frequency across prefixes.
+There are equal number of words starting with each letter of the English alphabet.
+            c.
+Amazon does not personalize the requests.
+Searching multiple times for similar terms from the same machine will not bias future search results
+            d.
+Capitalization does not matter.
+            e.
+All results return by amazon api have an exact prefix match with the search term.
+            f.
+The majority of the round trip time is going to be spend on waiting for the amazon api.
+Serialization/Deserialization cost and the actual algorithm are very short
+            g.
+Amazon will always return an empty array instead of a null result.

+        ## precision

+            The outcome should be really precise for the extremes.
+Short and really cold words, should be precisely
+            detected as well as long and hot words.

+            However, The algorithm is not precise across prefixes.
+There is not a good way to compare words with different
+            first letters with this approach and the "hotness" might be heavily biased to certain letters.

         ## Building the project

             The project can be built by running:

                 $ mvn clean install dockerfile:build

             This produces a .jar file and a docker image.

         ## Running the project

                 If building of the project completed successfully, the project can be run either from the .jar directly:

                     $ java -jar target/amazonSearchVolume-1.0-SNAPSHOT.jar

                 or via docker:
                     $ docker run -it -p 8080:8080